AdobeDocs/commerce-admin.en/help/stores-purchase/bank-transfer.md

    - `Specific Countries` - After you choose this option, the _Payment from Specific Countries_ list appears.
 To select multiple countries, hold down the Ctrl key (PC) or the Command key (Mac) and click each option.

-1. Enter the **Instructions** your customers must follow to set up a bank transfer.
+1. Enter the **Instructions** that your customers must follow to set up a bank transfer.

    Depending on the country where your bank is located and the requirements of the bank, you might need to include the following information: